unimelbmdap/doiget-tdm/docs/concepts.rst

 #. **Acquiring the full-text content.** This could involve performing a web request, or reading from a local zip file, or downloading from an sFTP server, etc. It also involves validating the received content to ensure that it is indeed in the requested format and is indeed the full-text and not an abstract or excerpt.

 Because there are not many publishers from whom full-text content can be obtained *without* the use of a handler specific to the publisher, ``doiget`` only supports acquiring full-text content from supported publishers.
-Functionality can be restored for unsupported publishers by :ref:`defining_a_new_publisher`.
+Functionality can be added for unsupported publishers by :doc:`publishers/new_publisher`.